vkbandari/Twitter-Data-Analysis/README.md

 # Twitter-Data-Analysis
-Includes Extraction and Understanding of Data
+Includes Extraction and Understanding of Tweets